Olympiacos B.C.: 1991–96: Four consecutive Greek championships, two-time EuroLeague runners-up

 In the 1994–95 season, in a shocking move, Paspalj left Olympiacos for Panathinaikos.
-The Reds responded by signing Panathinaikos' star Sasha Volkov and NBA veteran Eddie Johnson.
-Olympiacos once again started as one of the favorites to win the European League, finishing second in their group and earning home-court advantage for the next round.
-In the quarterfinals, they eliminated CSKA Moscow, with the Russian team having only five players available for the decisive third game due to alleged poisoning.
-In the Final Four in Zaragoza, Olympiacos faced their archrivals Panathinaikos in the semifinals for the second consecutive year.
-They defeated them again, 58-52, with 27 points and 10 rebounds from Johnson, including four three-pointers in the last minutes of the game.
+The Reds responded by signing the star of Panathinaikos, Sasha Volkov and NBA veteran Eddie Johnson.
+Olympiacos once again started as one of the favourites to win the European League, finishing second in their group and earning home-court advantage for the next round.
+In the quarterfinals, they eliminated CSKA Moscow - a series in which the Russian team started the decisive third game with only five players available and finished it with three, claiming that the rest of the squad had been poisoned, in one of the strangest and most baffling incidents in the history of European basketball.
+In the Final Four in Zaragoza, Olympiacos faced their arched rivals Panathinaikos in the semifinals for the second consecutive year.
+They defeated them again, 58–52, with 27 points and 10 rebounds from Johnson, including four three-pointers in the last minutes of the game.
 The Reds qualified for the European League final for the second time in a row, where they played against Real Madrid, which won 61–73.

 Olympiacos and Panathinaikos' rivalry reached new heights in domestic competitions, characterized by overwhelming pressure on both teams' players and extremely low scoring in the matches between them.
-The Reds were eliminated early from the Greek Cup after losing 40-42 to their eternal enemies in a knockout match held at the neutral venue of the Sporting Indoor Hall.
-In contrast, Olympiacos managed to win their third consecutive Greek Championship after a 45-44 home victory over Panathinaikos in the decisive fifth game of the finals.
+The Reds were eliminated early from the Greek Cup after losing 40–42 to their eternal enemies in a knockout match held at the neutral venue of the Sporting Indoor Hall.
+In contrast, Olympiacos managed to win their third consecutive Greek Championship after a 45–44 home victory over Panathinaikos in the decisive fifth game of the finals.

 The 1995–96 season saw the arrival of French League MVP David Rivers and the return of Walter Berry, as Volkov retired from basketball and Johnson returned to the NBA.
 Although the Reds had another impressive run in the European League's group stage, they finished third due to a three-way tie with CSKA Moscow and Benetton Treviso.
 In the quarterfinals, Olympiacos was eliminated in a best-of-three series by Real Madrid, which had home-court advantage.

 In the Greek Cup, the Reds were once again eliminated by Panathinaikos, which went on to win not only this title but also the much-coveted European League.
 Nevertheless, the season ended in the most memorable fashion, as Olympiacos crushed the newly crowned European champions in the fifth game of the Greek League finals with a score of 73–38, which remains the biggest winning margin in a game between the two teams for the Greek League and the second biggest overall after the legendary 110–68 for the Greek Cup in 1977.
 Thus, Olympiacos won their fourth consecutive Greek championship in front of their ecstatic fans, who celebrated the title and the historic victory in a euphoric frenzy at Peace and Friendship Stadium.